knight-1234/jump-c/README.md

 # jump-c-cpp
-###Hi there
+#Hi there
---Iam currently practicing codes in C and Cpp.
+-I am currently practicing codes in C and Cpp.